ForestAdmin/documentation-user-guide/collections/customize-your-fields/display-widgets.md

 Use this _display_ widget with the [User dropdown](https://docs.forestadmin.com/user-guide/collections/customize-your-fields/edit-widgets#user-dropdown) _edit_ widget for optimal results.
 {% endhint %}

-This widget detects emails of existing users of your current project and displays their profile picture:
+This widget detects emails of existing Forest Admin users of your project and displays their profile picture:

 <figure><img src="../../.gitbook/assets/image (46).png" alt=""><figcaption></figcaption></figure>